cirosantilli/cpp-boilerplate/README.md

     make help

-Automatic install of dependencies may be available on each project through targets of type:
+Automatic install of dependencies is available for certain systems with:

-    make deps
+    ./configure

+If this is not the case for you system, the command will inform you which dependencies are needed.

+If automatic install is not available for your system, you may want to run on a VirtualBox Vagrant virtual machine with:

+    vagrant up

 Compile and run with: